ctoxley/http-tools/README.md

   - `.notifier(new Slf4jNotifier(true))` Use SLF4 for logging.
 (WireMock wraps all logging in its own `Notifier` interface)
   - `.extensions(new ResponseTemplateTransformer(false))` Enable attributes of the request to be used in generating the response.

+## http-script

+This module is a base for creating scripts to call http endpoints.

+Two run the tests you need `http-stub` running.